-Seven research groups of BioISI (indicated in each key action) have activities that converge into BioInf-TL.
-In common all work with numerical and algorithmic models of living systems for which computational implementations are fundamental.
-In particular, we can identify computer processing activities typical of BioInf-TL.
+Several BioISI research groups (indicated in each key action) have activities that converge into BioInf-TL.
+In common, all work with numerical and algorithmic models of molecular or living systems for which computational implementations are fundamental.

 Research Groups mainly involved in the BioInf – TL

 GER | MAS